 It absolutely crosses paths with scootering.
 Besides just doing work for Tilt and at home on parts, I am also just always looking at parts and critiquing their form, material, finish, etc. In a way though I think scootering is a bit boring as far as design goes, because of how standardized parts are, you can't freely create beautiful, innovative, and useful things when you have so many constraints to work around.

+So in the same respect, where do you feel riding a scooter allows for expression, and where does it possibly encroach upon that?
 I am always going to stand by my belief that scootering is some sort of sport or hobby, I do not consider it art, especially in the highly commercialized state it is currently in.
 But I do think every aspect of scootering is expressive, from the tricks you do, the locations you ride, how you choose to illustrate these things to the public, it's all a means of self expression.
 No one forces you to do anything, so whether you are just expressing that you think tailwhips are fun by doing 10 of them at a time, or trying to express something else by riding in a different way, you're expressing some sort of emotion.

+We are all expressing our emotions {or maybe something else?} which are a product of our unique experiences as humans.
+Are there any unique inspirations you have in your riding, which had great influence on your style now?
+Do you have any goal, possibly for others to feel a certain way about the end result, or is scootering more a zen thing about personal accomplishment for you?
 Of course I am influenced and inspired by the guys I ride with on a daily basis, and everyone who is doing crazy tricks, but really I think there is just this sense of focus and solitude you get when riding that is really hard to describe.
 I love going out and pushing myself to learn new tricks and keep up with the sport as it progresses, but I think there is this point after you have ridden long enough where you really gain full control of your scooter; I am not sure when it is, no one gives you a plaque or medal, it's different for everybody.
 Once you get there, you can really control and manipulate your scooter, and the way you ride it, in extremely unique ways, and to me that's what its all about.

 I think that’s where style comes in, like where you can actively control all your mannerisms, but your style is that one way you ride where nothing you do can be wrong in a sense, ya' know?
+Yes!
+You know it when you see it, but it's hard to describe, it's really the appearance of total composure.
+The scooter becomes an extension of your body, the riding just flows out.

+What situations do you feel are most conducive to you being able to produce the best clips, or be flowing in that way you just described?
 For some reason, I seem to always be able to get a lot of footage on trips.
 At least on Tilt trips, I feel like we do not really have any responsibilities other than riding, and I think that is really beneficial.
 I feel like there is a bit less pressure when you haven't seen a spot before, or called out a trick; so you don't just have to crank out a trick right away, you can kinda feel things out and really construct a clip that fits the spot.
 I think just showing up at a spot on trips, and not having to worry about driving, or even knowing where you are, that lets you really look at a spot and decide how to ride it how you want.

 I'd definitely say similar situations help me as well.
 You've probably been on a few of those tilt trips by now, with filming two full lengths; what was most memorable about working on those videos?